jglasspilon/UI-Design-Tools-Sample/README.md

     </li>
   </ul>

-  <h2>Challenge</h2>
+  <h3>Challenge</h3>
   <p>
     Accessibility is a very important aspect of strong UX and text readability is a top concern in this.
 When in a scenario where text background is dynamic in nature, it can be very difficult to successfully  curate or maintain a mapping of text colors to background colors.
 If the scenario is dynamic enough that any color can be present, this becomes near impossible and many edge cases can lead to less accessible UI, while also leading to much larger code bases to handle all of these scenarios.
   </p>

-  <h2>Solution</h2>
+  <h3>Solution</h3>
   <p>
-    Create a component that can calculate the contrast ratio calculate contrast ratios in line with accessibility guidelines (WCAG) between the text background and 2 possible text colors (light and dark variants) and select the color that results in the highest contrast ratio.
+    Create a component that calculates contrast ratios in line with WCAG accessibility guidelines between a dynamic background color and two possible text colors (light and dark variants), automatically selecting the most readable option.
 Since this component needs to be added to an existing code base, its implementation needs to be as non-invasive as possible so an event-driven approach is taken to reduce implementation overhead and offer implementation flexibility.
   </p>

-  <h2>Impact</h2>
+  <h3>Impact</h3>
   <p>
     Resulted in more consistently accessible text in dynamic color scenarios, improving user experience as a whole.
   </p>